-WASHINGTON – Today some tribal offices and federal government offices are closed to commemorate Presidents’ Day.
+WASHINGTON – On Monday some tribal offices and federal government offices are closed to commemorate Presidents’ Day.

 American Indians have a different worldview than do non-Indians of the federal government including American presidents.
 That is not to say, American Indians are anti-American or even anti-government.
 This is evidenced by the large percentage of American Indians who serve in the United States military.